Strikkepinnene/Blockchain-recovery-structuring-project/LEGAL_TEMPLATES/MOU_ADVISORY_COLLABORATION.md

-**Secondary Jurisdictions:** Additional jurisdictions as required by project scope **Professional Standards:** Industry best practices and regulatory requirements **Compliance Monitoring:** Regular review and validation of regulatory adherence
+**Secondary Jurisdictions:** Additional jurisdictions as required by project scope **Professional Standards:** Industry best practices and regulatory requirements **Compliance Monitoring:** Regular review and validation of regulatory adherence **Regulatory Engagement:** Preliminary discussions initiated with Finanstilsynet and preliminary contact established with Økokrim for transparency and compliance excellence

 ### 8.2 Professional Standards
 **Advisory Standards:** Adherence to professional industry standards and codes of conduct